samyouaret/namla-microservice-interview/README.md

 Each layer serves a specific purpose, the ultimate goal is the make each layer replaceable and testable on its own without the need for setting up the application.

-Testability for just enough purpose is maintained in the application architectures, Built-in quality is a must, it is not a luxury, in summary, this application should allow us at least to do the following steps without breaking down the application.
+Testability for just enough purpose is maintained in the application architectures, Built-in quality is a must, it is not a luxury.

+In summary, this application should allow us at least to do the following steps without breaking down the application.

 1. We can Test all parts in isolation.
 2. Any Part(usually a layer) should be replaceable.